Non-Locality in Interactive Proofs

 \subsection{Entangled Simulators}

-The binding condition of commitment used above (protocol \ref{MIP_CHSH}) can be broken given PR-boxes.
+The binding condition of commitment used above (protocol \ref{MIP_CHSH}) can be broken given $\mathbf{PR}$-boxes.
 However, if the verifier were willing to tolerate approximately $15\%$ of errors in the provers' unveiling string ($z_{1}$ or $0$), then it is possible to break binding with shared entanglement \cite{10.1007/978-3-540-45078-8_1} while maintaining soundness against local provers.
-Using this weakened version of commitment in place of protocol \ref{MIP_CHSH} still yields a local LE-MIP for oracle-3-SAT, but easier to simulate (using weaker non-local resources).
-We leave the details of this modified protocol to the reader.
+Using this weakened version of commitment in place of protocol \ref{MIP_CHSH} yields a $\mathbf{ZK}^{\overset{\text{ {poly}}}{\mathbb {|LOC\rangle}}}\mathbf{MIP}^{\emptyset}_{\emptyset}$ protocol for a $\mathbf{NEXP}$-complete language ($\mathbf{ZK}^{\overset{\text{ {poly}}}{\mathbb {|LOC\rangle}}}$ denotes shared entanglement for the simulator; consult Appendix \ref{AppB} for more notations).
+We leave the details of this modification to the reader.